A smiling man walks down a street while traveling holding a shopping bag and a cell phone.

 Some merchants may give you the option to pay either in their local currency or your own home currency.

-For those who enjoy trips abroad or shopping online from other countries, a credit card with no foreign transaction fees can be a convenient option for payments.
-A credit card company like Discover may also allow you to earn rewards on your international purchases.
-With the right credit card, you can save as well as make the most of every purchase even when you’re abroad.
+A credit card with no foreign transaction fees may be a convenient option during your trips around the world.
+A rewards credit card from an issuer like Discover may even allow you to earn cash back on your international transactions.
+With the right credit card, you may save money and make the most of your purchases, even when you’re abroad.

 Next steps